YtaloGabriel/books-list/README.md

-## CRUD for web application
+## Books CRUD with react

-This repository is the back end from "books-list" application.
+This repository is the front end from "books-list" application.